• Skip to primary navigation

 Across the hospitality industry, the data reveals a subtle yet telling shift.
 A divide appears to be emerging between luxury and midscale hotels, while budget properties remain largely steady.

-Luxury hotels continue to inch ahead, driven by travelers who have the financial freedom to seek elevated experiences, personalized service and exceptional comfort.
+Continue to inch ahead, driven by travelers who have the financial freedom to seek elevated experiences, personalized service and exceptional comfort.
 These guests continue to spend on indulgence, even as broader economic pressures persist.
 Meanwhile, budget and economy hotels remain steady by serving travelers who must watch every penny in this challenging economy.
 Guests who prioritize reliability and value above all else.
 Their consistency and affordability have become reassuring constants in an environment where every dollar counts.

 Between these two extremes lies the real pressure point.
 Midscale and upper-midscale hotels are showing slight declines in demand, raising growing concerns about what the future may hold for this once-dominant segment.
 As one might say, “The middle of the market is no longer a comfort zone.
 It is a crossroads.”
 Guests appear to be gravitating either upward, in search of curated experiences, or downward, toward affordability and function.